RonniSkansing/go-rip-git/readme.md

 This is a security tool use at own risk

 *ACTUAL OUTPUT*
-Application that scans a target and converts the git data as represented in index 1-1 to source files locally
+Application that scans a target and either displays the file content of git index or scrapes it down locally

 # Install and build
 First get and build it